 In all the 25 years CanTalk (Canada) Inc. has been in the business of providing language services, customers continue to confuse the disciplines of interpretation and translation.

 Interpreters are more than often referred to as translators.
 Interpretation is all too commonly referred to as translation.
 Is there really a difference?
 And should it matter?
 Well, it should and does.

-Here we’ll take the practical route and help the reader understand, and then make their own judgement as to the appropriate definitions.
+Here we’ll take the practical route for language services and help the reader understand, and then make their own judgement as to the appropriate definitions.

 To the professional interpreter, their expertise focuses on the voice, the oral transcribing of thoughts, phrases and words from one language into another.
 This requires a very specialized discipline and talent – capturing tone, inflections and many other intricacies of a spoken language.
 It requires using an individuals’ mental processes in a completely different manner than translation.

 Interpretation is real time.
 It requires an interpreter to communicate thoughts, idioms, sentences, specific cultural references either right after the source language has spoken (consecutive) or at the same time the source language is delivered (simultaneous) into target languages.
 Primary work involves conferences, conference calls and meetings, television events, training situations, legal and medical involvements with experts, school support, financial transactions, immigration proceedings, emergency support; wherever there is an interaction or reaction to a variety of multicultural exchanges.

 For the professional translator, their ability is to take the written word and transcribe it from the source language into a target language.
 Again, the mental acumen required is distinct and different.
 One is concentrating on the word, the spelling, syntax, grammar, (and) etc. in both target and source languages in a completely different manner than that of an interpreter.
 These days translators use computer aided tools for even more accuracy and sophistication in their final product.
 This can include glossaries, and translation templates, automated translation memories and other forms of aids that all add to the quality quotient.